molecule-protocol/molecule-core/README.md

 Two fully functionaly sample MoleculeLogic contracts are provided for implementing allow-list or block-list using NFTs or custom lists.

-## What do I use Molecule Protocol in my smart contracts?
+## How do I use Molecule Protocol in my smart contracts?

 It can be implemented with 1-line using a `require` statement.
 Or use the more gas-optimized code snippet below.